The Consequences of Unhealthy Mycelium

 The role of mycelium in the natural ecosystem is manifold.
 It acts as a vital intermediary, connecting different organisms by transferring nutrients across the environment.
 Thus, they are of significant importance in maintaining the health of forest ecosystems, contributing to the decomposition process of organic material.
 In this way, mycelium helps create richer and fertile soil, driving the circle of life by facilitating the regeneration of diverse plant species.

-See also Growth and Benefits of Hericium Erinaceus Mycelium
+See also Uncovering the Surprising Benefits of Mycelium

 The structure and growth of mycelium